Sravanigaju/Qxf2_internship_22/README.md

     **#Day24**

       -Updated Day23 work in to the Github Repository.
       -Made Github Repositories to _Public_
       -Created _Resume_ in Github.
       -Continued to learn the python course.
       -Topics Learnt:
       -Writing Programs
       -Storing Calculations In Variables
       -**For Loops**
       -Introducing For Loops
       -Indentation
       -Basic For Loop Exercises
       -Building Up Strings
       -Building Up Strings Exercises
       -Basic Terminology
       -**If Statements**
       -Introducing If Statements
       -Combining Compound Statements
       -Understanding Programs With snoop
       -if and else
       -The Equality Operator
       -Introducing elif
-         -Other Comparison Operators
+      S-Other Comparison Operators